-- How do people put you down? - How did people make you feel powerful? - When / why were you last ignored or silenced? - How did other people make you do what they wanted you to do? - How do other people make you feel bad? - What did other researchers / leaders and managers / colleagues say to you? - How do people treat you as an action researcher and how does that make you feel? - When have you felt good as an action researcher?
+- How did people put you down in school? - How did people make you feel good or powerful in school? - When / why were you ignored or silenced? - How did other people make you do what they wanted you to do? - How did other people make you feel bad? - What did teachers, friends, parents say to you about your education? - When did you feel good as a learner?
 What did people do to make you feel good?